Investment Process

 Rigorous buy and sell discipline from our proprietary behavioral models to guide our actions

 This is the last step of our process, where we select the stocks for the portfolio.
-Our portfolio is equal-weighted across the ideas that make it through this process, providing our investors with unique exposure to the opportunities created by human misjudgment without significant single-stock risk.
+While individually researched positions outside our behavioral strategy can have larger weightings, our behavioral portfolio is typically equal-weighted across the ideas that make it through this process, providing our investors with unique exposure to the opportunities created by potential human misjudgment and overreaction.